-- (1) (a) In any civil proceedings before a Superior Court, any summons, writ, warrant, rule, order, notice, document or other process of a Superior Court, or any other communication which by any law, rule or agreement of parties is required or directed to be served or executed upon any person, or left at the house or place of abode or business of any person, in order that such person may be affected thereby, may be transmitted by fax or by means of any other electronic medium as provided by the rules. - (b) The document received or printed as a result of the transmission contemplated in paragraph (a) is of the same force and effect as if the original had been shown to or a copy thereof served or executed upon the person concerned, or left as aforesaid, as the case may be. - (2) A notice sent by fax, or any other electronic medium authorised by the rules- - (a) from any judicial or police officer, registrar, assistant registrar, sheriff, deputy sheriff or clerk of the court; and - (b) stating that a warrant or writ has been issued for the arrest or apprehension of any person required to appear in or to answer any civil suit, action or proceeding, is sufficient authority to any officer authorised by law to execute any such warrant or writ for the arrest and detention of such person.
+- (1) (a) In any civil proceedings, any summons, writ, warrant, rule, order, notice, document or other process of a Superior Court, or any other communication which by any law, rule or agreement of parties is required or directed to be served or executed upon any person, or left at the house or place of abode or business of any person, in order that such person may be affected thereby, may be transmitted by facsimile, or by means of any other electronic medium, to the person who must serve or execute such process or communication. - (b) The document received or printed as a result of the transmission contemplated in paragraph (a) is of the same force and effect as the original thereof.

+[subsection (1) substituted by section 40(b) of Act 8 of 2017]

+- (2) A notice transmitted by facsimile, or any other electronic medium as contemplated in subsection (1)- - (a) from any judicial or police officer, registrar, assistant registrar, sheriff, deputy sheriff or clerk of the court; and - (b) stating that a warrant or writ has been issued for the arrest or apprehension of any person required to appear in or to answer any civil suit, action or proceeding, is sufficient authority to any officer authorised by law to execute any such warrant or writ for the arrest and detention of such person.